jessesquires/JSQMessagesViewController/README.md

 ## About

-This is *heavily* based on work by [Sam Soffes](https://github.com/soffes)' [SSMessagingViewController][1].
+This is based on work by @soffes [SSMessagingViewController][1].
 I took Soffes' code base and developed this to use in [Hemoglobe](http://www.hemoglobe.com) for private messages between users.
-I didn't fork the original repo simply because my refactoring was too extensive.

 Notable changes from [SSMessagingViewController][1]:

 * Brought up-to-date for iOS 6.0 and ARC
 * Allows arbitrary message sizes (and message bubble sizes)
 * Universal for iPhone and iPad
+* Swipe/pull down to hide keyboard
 * Dynamically resizes input text view as you type
 * Improved hiding/showing keyboard with `NSNotification`
 * Automatically enables/disables send button if text view is empty or not